MrNajdorf/MyNeovimConfig/README.md

-This is all of my neovim config as of 30-10-23
+This is my Neovim configuration as of 8-11-23

-I made this from scratch, added each plugin to my taste

-I keep changing my configs, I may add the auto bracket thing, dk.

-I am still very new to neovim( about 1 week  in ), so I don't have many remaps

-As I use more, I will add more !

-UPDATE :

-I added the auto bracket thing
+# Copilot status

+I recently added Github copilot since I have access to it because I am a student, so why not.

+I will probably end up removing it once I lose access to my student account.

+I really don't use the copilot's suggestions, in fact most of the time I have it disabled.

+# Auto-Bracket

+I don't know if many neovim users have this, I just find this comfortable and faster.

+# code formatting

+It sucks I can't format code in typescript/javascript using the lsp, I wonder if prettier will help with that.

+For now code foramtting has worked for any other type (I only tested rust).